-When registering on our site, as appropriate, you may be asked to enter your name, email address, mailing address, phone number, company or other details to help you with your experience and for communications with you.
-This in
+When registering on our site, as appropriate, you may be asked to enter your name, email address, mailing address, phone number, company, or other details to help you with your experience and for communications with you.

 When do we collect information?

 We collect information from you when you register on our site, subscribe to a newsletter, fill out a form or enter information on our site.
-Personal data may also be collected through commenting, cookies, analytics and third party embeds.
+Personal data may also be collected through comments, cookies, analytics, and third-party embeds.

 How do we use your information?

 We may use the information we collect from you when you register, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:

 - To send periodic emails regarding our products and services.